galmarom/MultiActionsTableViewCell/README.md

       }

 ```
 6- Make sure in your storyboard that you cell inherit either directly from MultiActionsTableViewCell (this way you can use the      basic views that supply with UITableView) or from a class that inherit from MultiActionsTableViewCell.
+  Also make sure your cell identifier is correct and that the TableViewController inherits from your custom class.